YuriPazin/TLAplus_HeardOf/AlteredHeardOf/README.md

 * `mainByz.toolbox/`: TLC configuration files for experiments related to BLV and other Byzantine algorithms.
 * `BLV.tla`: A Byzantine-tolerant voting algorithm adapted from the paper "Tolerating Permanent and Transient Value Faults" [[2]](#BLVarticle).
 * `PeaseSet.tla`: Defines communication and fault model predicates (e.g., `NoSplit`, `K-Byzantine`, etc.).
-Also, it constructs **Pease Sets**, that contains possible transmission vectors of a given predicate and algorithm, those sets are then used as transitions by the model checker.
+Also, it constructs **Pease Sets**, that contains possible transmission vectors of a given predicate and algorithm, these sets are then used to define transitions in the model checker.
 * `mainByz.tla`: Main module for model checking algorithms under the Altered Heard-Of model.
 It supports parameterization of algorithms and communication predicates.

 ---